 - Three open forums

 - Big Ideas website goes live, soliciting input from students, faculty, staff, and alumni

 - Board retreat with administration, students, faculty, staff, and alumni: Vision 2020

-- Five open forums explore LC experience, future student needs, changing environment, facility and technology needs, college vs. university
+- Five open forums explore the Lynchburg experience, future student needs, changing environment, facility and technology needs, college vs. university

 - Open forum with SGA, student groups